mplatypus/db-scheduler/README.md

 # db-timer
-A custom database timer handler, so if your application turns off, your timers still run!
+A custom database timer handler, so if your application restarts, your timers still run!